Actions you can take to build support for Constitutional government

 WRITE LETTERS TO THE EDITOR

-How to write a letter to the editor: Your letter to the editor of a newspaper can reach thousands or millions of readers to influence public opinion, expose or praise Congressional voting records, alert the public on key issues, correct media bias, and more.
-Most newspapers and news websites accept letters by E-mail and fax.
+How to write a letter to the editor: Your letter to the editor of a traditional newspaper or media website can reach thousands or millions of readers to influence public opinion, expose or praise Congressional voting records, alert the public on key issues, correct media bias, and more.

 Length: When writing letters to the editor or calling talk shows, keep your message brief (letters should usually be 200 words or shorter), easily understandable to someone who is not familiar with the issue (avoid or explain any jargon and specialized terminology because most readers won't understand such terms), and stay focused on one subject.